 John Williams, who wrote those themes, as well as the scores for Star Wars, Jurassic Park and so many others, is often the first film composer to come to mind.
 There's also Hans Zimmer, who scored Inception, Interstellar and Dunkirk, and Alexandre Desplat, who won Oscars for The Grand Budapest Hotel and The Shape of Water.

 However, the startling lack of diversity at the Oscars has become a topic of discussion in recent years.
 And while we are starting to make headway in some Oscar categories, the award for best original score does not seem to be one of them.
-Even though the academy has given film-score awards for 84 years, only eight women and 11 black composers have been nominated — with only four winning.
+Even though the academy has given film-score awards for 84 years, only nine women and 11 black composers have been nominated — with only five winning.

 There are important and compelling composers we should recognize for their influence on the world of film scores.
 This list aims to recognize and introduce less-familiar voices that have innovated the tradition of scoring for film, as well as some who are pioneering new ideas and styles.